InitusNovus/Signal-CANdy/README.md

 Notes
 - Codegen writes files under `gen/include` and `gen/src`.
-- A sample test runner `gen/src/main.c` is emitted by copying `examples/main.c`.
+- A sample test runner `gen/src/main.c` is provided when using the CLI with `-t/--harness` (it copies `examples/main.c`).
 Do not ship or compile this in firmware; it exists only for local testing.

 ## Large-scale testing and stress suite